NERC-CEH/dri-timeseries-processor/README.md

 ## Useful Test Helpers / Utilities

-The `testing/utils` folder contains a number of helper functions and classes to aid testing.These are available as fixtures defined in `conftest.py`.
+The `testing/utils` folder contains a number of helper functions and classes to aid testing.
+These are available as fixtures defined in `conftest.py`.

 ### BaseTestHelper